professional reference letter

 Dear Vicky P,

 I highly recommend Jeremy Krueger for the position of payroll manager at Winston Company.
 As a payroll specialist at Johnson Storage from 2012 to 2024, he displayed exceptional skills.
 Jeremy processed payroll for over 100 employees, calculated payroll taxes, and updated records.
-He successfully digitised our payroll system.
-Jeremy’s ability to prioritise tasks and take initiative would be a valuable asset.
+He successfully digitized our payroll system.
+Jeremy’s ability to prioritize tasks and take initiative would be a valuable asset.
 I am confident he would excel in this role.

 Best,